 Magnesium deficiency causes

-With less nutrients from soil, which have become depleted of nutrients, and chemical processing taking nutrients out of foods, its becoming harder and harder to reach recommended magnesium levels from your diet alone.
+With less magnesium from our soil, which have become depleted of nutrients, and chemical processing taking nutrients out of our food supply, it’s becoming harder and harder to reach recommended magnesium levels from your diet alone.
 Grains, for example, a good source of magnesium, lose most of their magnesium content when they are refined.
 Medications can also impact magnesium levels: antacids decrease absorption and diuretics increase urinary excretion.

 Recommended magnesium levels